“I am confident of this, that the one who began a good work in you will continue to complete it until the day of Christ Jesus.” -Philippians 1:6

 - Learns and prays our community prayer daily

 Upon completing these steps, a woman interested in pursuing candidacy schedules a Candidate Interview.
-During this meeting with a Full Member there is a review of the survey, discussion of personal moral standards and spiritual life, and review of the Candidate Promise.
+During this meeting with a Full Member there is a discussion of personal moral standards and spiritual life, and review of the Candidate Promise.
 The Formation Committee discusses the request and a recommendation is made to the General Council.
 There must be at least 3 months spent as a Prospective Candidate before entering candidacy.

 - Admission as a Candidate Member occurs when the commitment is made and the Candidate Promise is read in the presence of the community